 During a memorable three-hour span in the early 1700s, the town of Deerfield, Massachusetts, stood at the center of the struggle to control the North American continent.
-To travel back in time early on the morning of February 29, 1704 would be to encounter the flicker of flames and smell of smoke and gun powder; the air would be filled with a cacophony of French, English, and Native voices mixed with battle sounds, cries of despair, and cries of triumph.
-French, English, Indians, Africans, men, women, children, soldiers, ministers, farmers, and traders…. all were there on that fateful day.
+To travel back in time early on the morning of February 29, 1704, would be to encounter the flicker of flames and smell of smoke and gun powder; the air would be filled with a cacophony of French, English, and Indigenous voices mixed with battle sounds, cries of despair, and of triumph.
+French, English, Indigenous, and African American men, women, children, soldiers, ministers, farmers, and traders…. all were there on that fateful day.
 By mid-day over 70 residents and attackers were dead; while 112 men, women, and children were being hurried out of the burning village by their French and Native captors.
 The 1704 Raid on Deerfield is a doorway to a fascinating and important part of American history.
-It was an event rooted in religious conflicts, personal and family retribution, alliance and kinship ties.
-The Raid on Deerfield and the colonial world that produced it, helped to create a distinctive American identity and world view that became a backdrop for the American Revolution.
+It was an event rooted in religious conflicts, personal and family retribution, alliance, and kinship ties.
+The raid and the colonial world that produced it, helped to create a distinctive American identity and world view that became a backdrop for the American Revolution.

 The Colonial Period through an International Lens

-Presented by the Pocumtuck Valley Memorial Association in collaboration with leading faculty and historic sites, Living on the Edge of Empire places the Deerfield Raid of 1704 in the broader context of the history of colonial New England.
-Workshop scholars will explore global issues while also considering ways in which this history can offer a compelling entry point for teaching the complexities of the early American colonial period and the many cultural groups who comprised it –Native nations, enslaved African Americans, the French and English settlers.
-Living on the Edge of Empire is constructed around a series of essential, thematically-based questions:
+Presented by the Pocumtuck Valley Memorial Association’s Deerfield Teachers’ Center in collaboration with leading faculty and historic sites, the Living on the Edge of Empire workshop places the 1704 Raid on Deerfield in the broader context of the history of colonial New England.
+Workshop scholars will explore global issues while also considering ways in which this history can offer a compelling entry point for teaching the complexities of the early American colonial period and the many cultural groups who comprised it –First Nations, enslaved Africans, the French and English settlers.
+Living on the Edge of Empire is constructed around a series of essential, thematically based questions:

-- What does this site and event teach us about the complexities of the American colonial period?
+- What do this site and events teach us about the complexities of the American colonial period?

-- How did Deerfield, a community at the edge of the English Empire, become the epicenter of international conflict at the turn of the 18th century?
+- How did Deerfield, Massachusetts, a community at the edge of the English empire, become the epicenter of international conflict at the turn of the 18th century?

-- What were the histories and experiences of Native Nations and peoples in this region?
+- What were the histories and experiences of Indigenous nations and peoples in this region?

 - How does this colonial history help us to understand the origins of the American Revolution?

-- Who “owns” history?
-How can we identify, understand, and incorporate multiple perspectives of cultural groups and individuals in historical narratives?
+- Who owns history?
+How can we identify and incorporate understanding multiple perspectives of cultural groups and individuals in historical narratives?

-- How can educators teach unsettling or “hard history” to children?
+- How can educators teach difficult or hard history to children?